the solution for the gray hair of Eva Longoria for 8 dollars - Code List

 This dye in spray washes out easily and contains no ammonia or synthetic dyes.
 To use, shake well and spritz onto dry hair, 10-15 cm from roots, exerting a light pressure, and constant.

-Magic Root Cover Up is available in eight shades and its price is only 8,19 dollars.” data-reactid=”62″>The Magic Root Cover Up is available in eight shades and its price is only 8,19 dollars.
+Magic Root Cover Up is available in eight shades and its price is only 8,19 dollars.” data-reactid=”53″>The Magic Root Cover Up is available in eight shades and its price is only 8,19 dollars.